csleemooo/Physics_informed_unsupervised_deep_learning_for_adaptive_holographic_imaging/README.md

 Running time(CPU): 5s

 ### Demonstration of adaptive holographic imaging
 The networks were trained in the situation where only single-dpeth hologram intensity measurements can be acquired.
-As the proposed model parameterized the physical degree of freedom (i.e. distance), the proposed model can handle the out-of-distribution data(i.e. hologram intensities measured at different distances).
+As the proposed model parameterized the physical degree of freedom (i.e. distance), the out-of-distribution data(i.e. hologram intensities measured at different distances) can be handled.
 Complex amplitude of polystyrene microsphere reconstructed from four different methods -U-Net, CycleGAN, PhaseGAN, and the proposed- and corresponding ground truth images are compared.
 Run the following command.
 ```
 python result./result_fig3.py
 ```
 Running time(CPU): 15s

 ### Demonstration of holographic imaging of RBCs in a dynamic environment
+To demonstrate the practicality of the proposed method, a series of hologram intensities of red blood cells that drift along the slide glass is measured and used as network input.
+5 intermediate frames of input hologram intensities and the corresponding reconstructed complex amplitude are presented.
+Run the following command.
 ```
 python result./result_fig4.py
 ```
 Running time(CPU): 5s

 ### Holographic imaging of histology slides without ground truth
-Here we assumed that acquiring paired data between complex amplitude and hologram intensity are impossible.
-Complex amplitude of appendix and colon reconstructed from three different methods -CycleGAN, PhaseGAN, and the proposed- and corresponding ground truth images are compared.
-Notably, supervised method -U-Net- is omitted as paired data is unrechable.
+Here we assumed that acquiring paired data between complex amplitude and hologram intensity are not accessible.
+In this situation, complex amplitude of appendix and colon reconstructed from three different methods -CycleGAN, PhaseGAN, and the proposed- and corresponding ground truth images are compared.
+Notably, supervised method -U-Net- is omitted as paired data is not accessible.
 Run the following command.
 ```
 python result./result_fig5.py
 ```
 Running time(CPU): 15s

+# Result